Seatis/my-teaching-materials/java-spring/intro-to-spring/README.md

 - Add greeting method and use @RequestMapping annotation.
 - Create and pass a Greeting object when it is called.
 - Recompile app (use the "Make Project (Ctrl-F9" at the top of your project if you've edited the existing project and are restarting)
-- Open [http://localhost:8080/greeting](http://localhost:8080/greeting) in your webbrowser
+- Open [http://localhost:8080/greeting](http://localhost:8080/greeting) in your web browser
 - Your output should look like: {"id":1,"content":"Hello, World!"}

 ### Hello User REST App
 - Please improve your previous app to greet you and get the name from url query parameter.
 - You should use @RequestParam annotation
 - Recompile app
-- Open [http://localhost:8080/greeting?name=Your%20name](http://localhost:8080/greeting?name=Your%20name) in your webbrowser
+- Open [http://localhost:8080/greeting?name=Your%20name](http://localhost:8080/greeting?name=Your%20name) in your web browser
 - Your output should look like: {"id":1,"content":"Hello, Your name!"}

 ### REST Greet counter app
 - Lets improve your previous app to able to count the greet number. (count api calls)
 - You should use AtomicLong class.
 - Recompile app
-- Open [http://localhost:8080/greeting?name=Your%20name](http://localhost:8080/greeting?name=Your%20name) in your webbrowser
+- Open [http://localhost:8080/greeting?name=Your%20name](http://localhost:8080/greeting?name=Your%20name) in your web browser
 - Your output should looks like: {"id":1,"content":"Hello, Your name!"}
 - Then at next call your output should look like: {"id":2,"content":"Hello, Your name!"} and so on...